 For a charge that can arise out of a whim or mild suspicion, both child endangerment and child abandonment come with very severe penalties in the state of Texas.
 If you have been charged with abandoning or endangering a child in Georgetown or the nearby areas of Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton, or Harker Heights, contact experienced criminal defense lawyer Michael J. Price.
 He can help your case through both the investigation and any resulting criminal process.

-Law Office of Michael J. Price is committed to treating every client fairly and making sure that their rights are protected under Texas and federal law, even when it comes to a weighty emotional issue like child abuse.
-For your free consultation on what Law Office of Michael J. Price can do for your Georgetown area child endangerment or child abandonment case, call (512) 354-1880 today to schedule your free consultation.
+Price & Twine, PLLC is committed to treating every client fairly and making sure that their rights are protected under Texas and federal law, even when it comes to a weighty emotional issue like child abuse.
+For your free consultation on what Price & Twine, PLLC can do for your Georgetown area child endangerment or child abandonment case, call (512) 354-1880 today to schedule your free consultation.

 Abandoning or Endangering a Child in Texas Defined